Campus Improvement Plan

 Problem Statements Identifying Family and Community Engagement Needs

-Problem Statement 1: Parent involvement, especially with diverse populations, and community partnerships are not as strong as we would like.
-Root Cause: There may be limited opportunities in activities parents/community members feel confident in participating and because of parents working multiple jobs to support family, language barriers and time.
+Root Cause: There may be limited opportunities in activities parents/community members feel confident in participating and because of parents There may be limited working multiple jobs to support family, language barriers and time.

 Problem Statement 2: Our email communication with our families are often returned undeliverable because the email addresses are no longer valid or were inputted incorrectly.
-Root Cause: A portion of our community does not fill out the student verification forms online at the beginning of the year.

 Goal 1: Student Achievement